austinarbor/version-catalog-generator/README.md

         generate("springLibs") { // the name of the generated catalog
             from {
                 toml {
-                    alias = "spring-boot-dependencies" // required, alias of the library in the toml below file = File("gradle/libs.versions.toml") // optional, only required if not using this value }
+                    libraryAlias = "spring-boot-dependencies" // required, alias of the library in the toml below file = File("gradle/libs.versions.toml") // optional, only required if not using this value }
             }